[0005] Network Boot Infrastructure Implementation on Google Cloud

 UEFI HTTP Boot Endpoints (2-3 days)

-- HTTP endpoint serving boot scripts (iPXE format)
+- HTTP endpoint serving boot scripts (

 - Boot script templating with machine-specific parameters